 23rd March, 2007.
 District Nazim Jhelum.

-It was a coincidence that came to visit this monument to the bravery of our defenders, but it is no coincidence that I am posting this article on 6th of September, Pakistan's Defence Day.
-It is my tribute to all those who defended our country in the past and sacrificed their lives, and those who are still defending it and still sacrificing their lives.
-More such monuments should be built and so that people become more aware of their heroism.
+It was a coincidence that I came to visit this monument to the bravery of our defenders on the 14th of August, our Independence Day.
+But it is no coincidence that I am posting this article on the 6th of September, Pakistan’s Defence Day.
+This is my tribute to all those who defended our country in the past and sacrificed their lives, and to those who are still defending it and continue to lay down their lives.
+More such monuments should be built so that people become more aware of their heroism.

-It is unforunate that no picture of his grave is available at the net and perhaps never have been shown on the media.
-However, according to an article of Wikipedia he is buried at Boaldar, near Hili.
-Maybe, someone, could one day visit his grave and pay homage on behalf of this nation.
-You can see the location of Boaldar in the map given below.
+Unfortunately, no picture of his grave is available on the internet, and perhaps it has never been shown in the media.
+However, according to an article on Wikipedia, he is buried at Boaldar, near Hili.
+Maybe someday, someone will visit his grave and pay homage on behalf of this nation.
+You can see the location of Boaldar on the map given below.

 No comments: